 One of the key concepts kids should be learning not just in grade 5 but throughout their schooling is the Scientific Method.
 Using the method should become natural and easy with practice and encourages critical thinking and analysis which is important for all students to master.

 The Science Fair

 Grade 5 is a very popular grade for science fair projects!
 We LOVE doing science fair projects and have so many ideas.
-Check out our comprehensive resource on Science Fair Projects which includes tips on how to prepare, what to expect, and topic ideas.
+Check out our comprehensive resource to find the perfect science fair project idea.
+We also provide tips on how to prepare, what to expect, and topic ideas.

 Grade 5 is a wonderful year for science experiments and hands on learning.
 Enjoy these top picks for Science Experiments for 5th Graders.